-The way to become a better listener is to practice "active listening."
-This is where you make a conscious effort to hear not only the words that another person is saying but, more importantly, try to understand the complete message being sent.
+The way to improve your listening skills is to practice "active listening."
+This is where you make a conscious effort to hear not only the words that another person is saying but, more importantly, the complete message being communicated.

-You cannot allow yourself to become distracted by whatever else may be going on around you, or by forming counter arguments that you'll make when the other person stops speaking.
+You cannot allow yourself to become distracted by whatever else may be going on around you, or by forming counterarguments while the other person is still speaking.
 Nor can you allow yourself to get bored, and lose focus on what the other person is saying.
-All of these contribute to a lack of listening and understanding.

-Acknowledgement can be something as simple as a nod of the head or a simple "uh huh."
+Acknowledgment can be something as simple as a nod of the head or a simple "uh huh."
 You aren't necessarily agreeing with the person, you are simply indicating that you are listening.
-Using body language and other signs to acknowledge you are listening also reminds you to pay attention and not let your mind wander.
+Using body language and other signs to acknowledge you are listening can also help you to pay attention.

-You should also try to respond to the speaker in a way that will both encourage him or her to continue speaking, so that you can get the information if you need.
-While nodding and "uh huhing" says you're interested, an occasional question or comment to recap what has been said communicates that you understand the message as well.
+Try to respond to the speaker in a way that will encourage them to continue speaking, so that you can get the information that you need.
+While nodding and "uh huhing" says you're interested, an occasional question or comment to recap what has been said also communicates that you are listening and understanding his message.

 Give the speaker your undivided attention, and acknowledge the message.
 Recognize that non-verbal communication also "speaks" loudly.

-Use your own body language and gestures to convey your attention.
+Use your own body language and gestures to show that you are engaged.

 Interrupting is a waste of time.
 It frustrates the speaker and limits full understanding of the message.

-Active listening is a model for respect and understanding.
+Active listening is designed to encourage respect and understanding.
 You are gaining information and perspective.
-You add nothing by attacking the speaker or otherwise putting him or her down.
+You add nothing by attacking the speaker or otherwise putting her down.

 It takes a lot of concentration and determination to be an active listener.
-Old habits are hard to break, and if your listening habits are as bad as many people's are, then there's a lot of habit-breaking to do!
+Old habits are hard to break, and if your listening skills are as bad as many people's are, then you'll need to do a lot of work to break these bad habits.